 Siu Rui Quek, the 30-year-old co-founder of Asia’s leading marketplace app Carousell, reveals to us how he went from selling his old gadgets to building a mobile-based flea market that worth millions.

 If you’re a person who keeps a bunch of junk, you need Carousell – one of the largest mobile-based marketplaces created to make your shopping life so much easier and more meaningful, by encouraging the trading of preloved goods.
 With its simplified listing features, the e-commerce app has now facilitated more than 50 million successful transactions, at a rate of over 140 items sold per minute.
 To date, it has racked up USD 126.8 million of funding with the endorsement of multinational banks and venture capital investors such as DBS and Sequoia Capital.
-The brains behind this Singapore startup are three self-proclaimed tech geeks, one of which is Siu Rui, the co-founder and CEO of Carousell, who shares with us how he and his team spin the student-designed app into a multi-million business in the short six years time since its debut.
+The brains behind this Singapore startup, situated in the heart of Singapore where the Hive Carpenter is located, are three self-proclaimed tech geeks, one of which is Siu Rui, the co-founder and CEO of Carousell, who shares with us how he and his team spin the student-designed app into a multi-million business in the short six years time since its debut.

 The story began in Silicon Valley when Siu Rui and his friend Marcus Tan met their new housemate Lucas Ngoo during a school exchange program in 2011.
 Soon the three discovered that they actually had a lot more in common than simply their education at the prestigious National University of Singapore and Stanford University.
 A year spent in the epicentre of tech innovation had not only given Siu Rui his first taste of startups, but it also pushed him to ponder on the impact technology can make.
 Sparked with entrepreneurial curiosity, he and his like-minded peers started Carousell to address the one question that bothered them most – how to get rid of unwanted but well-functioned gadgets without having to hassle with the complicated procedure of listing things for sale online.